nathancunn/nathancunn.github.io/_posts/2017-07-16-simpsons-characters.md

 <img src="../../figure/source/simpsons-characters/all_seasons.png" width="85%" style="display: block; margin: auto;" />

 It turns out Mr Burns is the winner with Moe following reasonably close behind.
 I guess it helps that these characters are associated with the regular hangouts of the main character, Homer.
 Of all the Simpsons episodes I looked at, only ten of them don't mention Homer.
 I say *only*, I'm actually surprised *any* episode could not have Homer as an important enough character to mention in the Wikipedia description.
-These episodes exist though.
+These episodes do exist though.
 Bart, the next most frequently mentioned character, was absent in just over 50 episodes.
 Interestingly, given I'd imagine Bart is considered a much more important character in the show, Marge is mentioned in only one fewer episode than Bart.
 Again, this could be due to her centrality to Homer's plot lines.

 Other interesting things to note: Lenny is slightly more prominent than Carl but the two are pretty much a package deal.
 Patty and Selma on the other hand aren't as much of a package as you might expect, with Selma placing six places higher than her twin sister.
 Selma is the sister who married both Sideshow Bob and Troy McClure (and apparently Fat Tony, Lionel Hutz, Disco Stu, and Abraham Simpson) and has also dated Moleman, who is sadly missing the list.